shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/07---advertiser-configuration.md

 ---
 title: 07 - Advertiser Configuration
-description: In this article, learn about Advertiser Configuration and explore detailed information about the various parameters configured at the advertiser level. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: In this article, learn about advertiser configuration and explore detailed information about the various parameters configured at the advertiser level. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---